build-on-aws/content/posts/getting-started-with-opensearch-models/03-authoring-custom-connectors-opensearch/index.md

 | ToC |
 | --- |

 Machine learning is an integral part of many data workflows.
 Machine learning models are often scattered across different platforms—some hosted by cloud providers, others running on internal infrastructure, and others provided by third-party vendors.
 This fragmentation can make it challenging to connect these disparate systems into an end-to-end workflow.
 For example, you may want to use a proprietary named entity recognition model with a transformer-based question answering system from a different provider.
 Maybe ingest documents into a search index while calling out to multiple external APIs for enrichment.
-By using external model connectors, [OpenSearch](https://opensearch.org/) provides a unified interface to integrate these heterogeneous systems, allowing you to build powerful AI-powered applications.
+By using model connectors, [OpenSearch](https://opensearch.org/) provides a unified interface to integrate these heterogeneous systems, allowing you to build powerful AI-powered applications.

-In this tutorial, you will deploy a custom ML API written in Python, and use it as a external model with OpenSearch.
+In this tutorial, you will deploy a custom ML API written in Python, and use it as a model with OpenSearch.
 Keep in mind, though, that you can use the same approach if the ML API is executed elsewhere.
 As long as OpenSearch can reach the API endpoint, the ML API could be:

 * Models from [Hugging Face](https://huggingface.co/)or custom models deployed onto a container or virtual machine
 * Models deployed on [Amazon SageMaker,](https://aws.amazon.com/sagemaker/) including via [JumpStart](https://aws.amazon.com/sagemaker/jumpstart/)